phstc/phstc.github.com/_posts/2014-08-16-why-activerecord-callbacks-suck.md

 That's what is going to happen.
 That's is one of the reasons that callbacks can suck, having more responsibilities than the expected.

-What's expected and unexpected is very relative, I know.
+What's expected and unexpected is relative, I know.
 But I suggest to consider much more your context, than just framework based classes or method names.

 # Slow down your tests